'Two years ago we would have lost'

 While Ireland return home delighted to have survived a sizeable test of character, the manner with which their scrum was manhandled will be of huge concern.

-Despite the absence of Andrew Porter and Ronan Kelleher, a front three of Tadhg Furlong, Dan Sheehan and Cian Healy were expected to at least match the English front row however found themselves second best throughout, coughing up a staggering six scrum penalties.
+Despite the absence of Andrew Porter and Ronan Kelleher, a front three of Tadhg Furlong, Dan Sheehan and Cian Healy were expected to at least match the English front row - but found themselves second best throughout, coughing up a staggering six scrum penalties.

-In the first half Furlong complained to referee Mathieu Raynal that England were not allowing the scrums a moment to settle after the initial hit however the official responded that he could see no illegality in their technique.
+In the first half, Furlong complained to referee Mathieu Raynal that England were not allowing the scrums a moment to settle after the initial hit.
+However, the official responded that he could see no illegality in their technique.

-"As far as the scrum is concerned you could see the lads asking a lot of questions," head coach Andy Farrell said.
+"As far as the scrum is concerned, you could see the lads asking a lot of questions," head coach Andy Farrell said.

 "It is what it is.
-We go through the right channels and make sure we realise whether it's our fault or not, and if it's not we'll obviously adjust and we'll see what happens."
+We go through the right channels and make sure we realise whether it's our fault or not, and if it's not we'll obviously adjust and we'll see what happens.

 "This is what happens in Test match rugby isn't it?
 You're under pressure in all sorts of different areas.
 At times there set-piece wise they put us under the cosh."

-Ireland return home with the chance to secure the Triple Crown with a win over Scotland, with the knowledge that doing so would also put them in contention to win the title with France hosting England on Saturday night in the final match of the 2022 tournament.
+Ireland return home with the chance to secure the Triple Crown with a win over Scotland, knowing that would also put them in contention to win the title, with France hosting England later on Saturday in the final match of the 2022 tournament.